SystemsGenetics/irods-docker/README.md

 alias iinit="singularity exec irods.simg iinit"
 ```

-The script `install-irods-tmod.sh` creates an Environment Module modulefile which sets up an alias for every icommand in this way.
-This script can also be adapted to create an Lmod module.
-You may need to edit this script to work in your particular environment.
+The scripts `install-irods-lmod.sh` and `install-irods-tmod.sh` respectively create an Lmod module or Environment Module which provides these aliases automatically.
+You may need to edit these scripts to work for your particular environment.